 Kyoung has received grants from the NEA, Ford Foundation, Doris Duke Charitable Foundation, Arvon Foundation (London), GK Foundation (South Korea), MAP Fund, Venturous Theater Fund, TCG Global Connections, Brooklyn Arts Council, Howard Gilman Foundation, Foundation for Contemporary Arts Emergency Grant, and has been a grant panelist for the NEA, TCG, NYC Department of Cultural Affairs, ART/NY and NALAC.
 He holds an MFA in Playwriting from Columbia University (Dean's Fellow), MA in International Politics from Kyung Hee University’s Graduate Institute for Peace Studies, and BFA in Dramatic Writing from NYU's Tisch School of the Arts (Founder's Day Award).

-Kyoung lives in Brooklyn, New York with his husband, Daniel Lim, and continues his self-education in Buddhism, having made his refuge vows with His Holiness the 14th Dalai Lama in Dharamsala, India.
+Kyoung lives in Brooklyn, New York with his husband, Daniel Lim, and rescue pitbull, She-Ra.
+He continues his self-education in Buddhism, having made his refuge vows with His Holiness the 14th Dalai Lama in Dharamsala, India.